Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowflake_arctic.md

 - At this point, you will be provided code for an example Streamlit application

-**Step 6.** Replace the entire sample application code on the left with the following code snippet.
+**Step 6.** Replace the entire sample application code on the left with the following code snippet or you can also copy it from the [GitHub repo](https://raw.githubusercontent.com/Snowflake-Labs/sfguide-getting-started-with-snowflake-arctic-and-snowflake-cortex/main/sis.py).

 ```python
 import streamlit as st